datanav/docs/hub/documentation/service-configuration/systems/configuration-systems-rest.rst

    * - ``access_token_property``
      - String
-     - This must set to the name of the property inside the expected response from ``get_token_operation`` that contains the access token, e.g. ``access_token``.
+     - This must be set to the name of the property inside the expected response from ``get_token_operation`` that contains the access token, e.g. ``access_token``.

      -